 on Semantic P2P Search and received my B.E.
 Summa Cum Laude in Computer Science from Shenzhen University in 2009.

-I publish regularly at top conferences and journals including ACL, CIKM, EMNLP, COLING, SIGDIAL, IJCNLP, INTERSPEECH, ICASSP, ASRU, SLT, Machine Learning, and Computer Speech & Language.
-I review for journals including IEEE Transactions on Affective Computing (2010), IEEE Signal Processing Letters (2011), IEEE Communications Letters (2010, 2011), Educational Research Review (2012) , Journal of the American Society for Information Science and Technology (JASIST) (2012, 2014 x 2), Bioinformatics (2013), Journal of Medical Internet Research (2013, 2014), and IEEE Transactions on Audio, Speech, and Language Processing (2013 x 3, 2014).
-I have organized many conferences and workshops, and most recently, I served as the session chair for the data mining and machine learning session at CIKM 2013 and two text data mining sessions at CIKM 2014.
-I have received a Best Student Paper Award at ASRU 2013, Best Paper Honorable Mention Awards at CIKM 2013 and FLAIRS 2011, the Richard King Mellon Presidential Fellowship in 2011, and a Facebook Fellowship Finalist Award in 2014.
+I publish regularly at top conferences and journals including ACL, EMNLP, NAACL, CIKM, COLING, SIGDIAL, IJCNLP, INTERSPEECH, ICASSP, ASRU, SLT, Machine Learning, and Computer Speech & Language.
+I review for journals including IEEE Transactions on Affective Computing (2010), IEEE Signal Processing Letters (2011), IEEE Communications Letters (2010, 2011) , Journal of the American Society for Information Science and Technology (JASIST) (2012, 2014 x 2), Bioinformatics (2013), Journal of Medical Internet Research (2013, 2014), Artificial Intelligence (2014), and IEEE Transactions on Audio, Speech, and Language Processing (2013 x 3, 2014).
+I have organized or served as a PC member for many conferences and workshops including IJCAI 2015, NAACL 2015, CIKM 2013-2015, ICASSP 2015, and Interspeech 2015, and most recently, I served as the session chair for the data mining and machine learning session at CIKM 2013 and two text data mining sessions at CIKM 2014.
+I have received a Best Student Paper Award at ASRU 2013, Best Paper Honorable Mention Awards at CIKM 2013 and FLAIRS 2011, the Richard King Mellon Presidential Fellowship in 2011, and Facebook Fellowship Finalist Awards for 2014-2015 and 2015-2016.
 Besides academia, I do live in the real world.
 I have a National Badminton Coaching Certificate from State General Administration of Sports, China.
-I also keep a NLP/ML/speech microblog (in Chinese) where I have 25,000+ followers.
+I also keep a NLP/ML/speech microblog (in Chinese) where I have 28,000+ followers.
 In my spare time, I enjoy outdoor activities in state and national parks, as well as watching the Giallorossi games.
 Currently, my favorite player is the ninja Radja Nainggolan.